epics-containers/epics-containers.github.io/docs/explanations/rootless.md

 This would therefore be accetable if it is easy to switch between rootfull and rootless operation.
 The next section shows how I have done this with docker on Ubuntu 24.04, I would guess that this will work on other distros but this needs to be verified.

 ## Configure Docker with rootless/rootfull operation

+Note that some fixes to epics-containers 'Current Situtation' are required if you switch to rootless operation - we can remove some of the config requirements.

 These instructions worked for me on Ubuntu 24.04.
 Assume docker default install is already done and is at version 27.2.0.